 Will a thigh lift leave a scar?

-Although incisions can be extensive, Dr. Gill uses advanced techniques to place incisions strategically so that they are hidden by most types of swimsuits and other clothing items.
+Although incisions can be extensive, Dr. Ross uses advanced techniques to place incisions strategically so that they are hidden by most types of swimsuits and other clothing items.

 What is recovery like after a thigh lift?